 Estimates indicate that there are only 5,000 to 6,000 wolves left in the entire continental U.S. And scientists fear that since illegal kills often go unreported, the actual death toll could be twice as high.
 Twenty-five of those killed were from Yellowstone—about a fifth of the park’s population.
 The celebrated Phantom Lake pack was almost completely wiped out.

 The Intercept published the findings of a monthslong investigation into the events that led up to the mass extermination.
 It revealed that trophy-hunting special interest groups spent big bucks to put one of their own in the Montana governor’s mansion in 2020 and stack the state’s Department of Fish, Wildlife and Parks.
 Under Gov. Greg Gianforte, regulations meant to protect wolves from annihilation fell like dominoes.
 Meanwhile, hunting, trapping, and ranching interests in Idaho helped push through measures to allow for the massacre of up to 90% of that state’s 1,500 wolves.
+The law gave the anti-wolf Idaho Fish and Game the power to draw up the exact plan.

 We saved a few elk today.